sbslee/fuc/docs/cli.rst

    $ fuc fuc_compf -h
    usage: fuc fuc_compf [-h] file1 file2

    This command will compare the contents of two files.
 It will return 'True' if they are identical and 'False' otherwise.
+It essentially wraps the 'filecmp.cmp' method.

+   usage examples:
+     $ fuc fuc_compf 1.txt 2.txt

    positional arguments:
      file1       first file